sveco/cfeed/README.md

 Refresh       | Refresh feeds on load                                                       | true Browser       | Custom browser to use to open articles, links and images                    | \<empty\>
 Debug         | Debug level to write to log.
 Levels are None, Debug, Info, Warning, Error, Critical, in that order.
 Setting level to "Warning", will log Warning, Error and Critical.
 SEtting none turns off logging. | "Warning"
+ReloadInterval| Default reload interval for feeds set to auto update                        | 30

 Replacement strings for *SavedFileName*.
 File name will be sanitized.
-Absolute, relative and network locations are supported, just make sure you have access right to write do defined location.
+Absolute, relative and network locations are supported, just make sure you have write access to defined location.

 String | Meaning
 ------------ | -------------